-In Zimbabwe, the 2015 Operational and Service Delivery Manual includes recommendations for differentiated care across the cascade (14).
-Four differentiated models are presented as options: individual refill from pharmacy; the "club": the family "ART group" refill; and community ART refill groups (CARGs).
+In Zimbabwe, the 2017 Operational and Service Delivery Manual includes recommendations for differentiated care across the cascade (14).
+Five differentiated models are presented as options: fast track (individual facility-based model), club refill (healthcare worker-managed group), outreach (individual out-of-facility model), family member refill and community ART refill groups (CARGs).
 The CARG model was adapted from the pilot in Mozambique (21) and based on consultations with the Ministry of Health, health care workers and PLHIV, as well as considering contextual policies and resources.
 CARGs are self-forming groups of stable clients from the same geographical area.
 All members must be willing to disclose their status to each another.
 To be eligible, clients must have a viral load < 1000 copies/ml (or where VL is not available a CD4 > 200 cells/mm3), have been on ART for at least six months and have no other clinical condition requiring more frequent clinical consultations.
-CARGs are comprised of between four and 15 clients.
+CARGs are comprised of between four and 12 clients.
 A CARG is a client-managed group model (page 7).